 The loan fee/origination fee is subtracted proportionately from each loan disbursement.

-There is no grace period; however PLUS Loan borrowers may defer repayment while the student, on whose behalf the loan was obtained, is enrolled on at least a half-time basis, and during the six-month period after the dependent student ceases to be enrolled on at least a half-time basis.
+There is no grace period; repayment begins within 60 days after the loan is fully disbursed.
+However PLUS Loan borrowers may defer repayment while the student, on whose behalf the loan was obtained, is enrolled on at least a half-time basis, and during the six-month period after the dependent student ceases to be enrolled on at least a half-time basis.
+Borrowers must contact their federal servicer to request deferment.